pointnext/TryHackMe/write-ups/rooms/Frownsniff_CTF/README.md

 /opt/cube/cube.sh
 ```

-If you check /etc/update-motd.d/00-header
-you'll see that this invoked the cude.sh
-let's add the reverse shell TRH gave us to cube.sh
+If you check /etc/update-motd.d/00-header you'll see that this invoked the cude.sh.
+Let's nano cube.sh and add the reverse shell TRH gave us, replacing IP for our IP address.

 ## 🐚 Add Reverse Shell Payload